What is counselling?

 Cognitive behavioural therapy (CBT)

-CBT looks to combine both cognitive therapy and behavioural therapy in order to tackle the thought process and the resulting behaviour.
+CBT looks to combine both cognitive therapy and behavioural therapy to tackle the thought process and the resulting behaviour.
 Focusing on the present, CBT is a practical therapy that aims to break down problems into smaller, more manageable issues.
 This therapy is especially useful for those with more specific problems as it addresses each emotion separately.

 Learn more about CBT and how it may help you on Happiful.